MaterializeInc/materialize/doc/developer/design/20240131_pv2_physical_architecture.md

 processes that interact with distributed primitives at the moments where coordination is required.

-In [Platform v2: Logical Architecture](/doc/developer/design/20231127_decoupled_isolated_coordinator.md)
-we lay out the logical architecture.
+In Platform v2: Logical Architecture of the Query/Control Layer [(in-progress PR)](https://github.com/MaterializeInc/materialize/pull/23543) we lay out the logical architecture and reason about how we _can_ provide correctness in a more decoupled/distributed setting.
 Here, we will lay out the physical
 architecture: what kinds of processes make up an environment, how are they connected, how are queries routed, etc.